-In particular the ACT-method has become associated with the turn away from 'treatment first'/continuum-of-care programs towards the 'housing-first' approach.
+In particular the ACT-method has become associated with the turn away from 'treatment first'/continuum-of-care programmes towards the 'housing-first' approach.
 The key idea of the housing first approach is to establish a permanent housing solution as early as possible in the course of an intervention, and to provide sufficient floating support which enables the individual to stay housed.

-The Pathways-to-housing program set up in New York City by Sam Tsemberis has become one of the most well-known examples of the housing first approach and the use of the ACT-method.
-In a manual for Housing First, Tsemberis (2010) describes how the Pathways program is based on the combination of two elements - independent scattered housing and floating support in the form of either ACT - assertive community treatment or ICM - intensive case management depending on the degree of support needs.
+The pioneer of this approach was the Pathways-to-Housing programme in New York City led by Dr. Sam Tsemberis.
+In a manual for Housing First, Tsemberis (2010) describes how the Pathways programme is based on the combination of two elements - independent scattered housing and floating support in the form of either ACT - assertive community treatment - or ICM - intensive case management - depending on the degree of support needs.

 By independent scattered housing is meant independent flats in ordinary residential areas.
-In the Pathways program - housing is obtained in private rented housing - as public housing options in the US are scarce and waiting lists long.
+In the Pathways programme - housing is obtained in private rented housing - as public housing options in the US are scarce and waiting lists long.
 However, independent housing might as well be provided through public housing.
 An important aspect of the Housing first approach is that no conditions of adherence to treatment or 'behavioral progress' such as abstinence is set as a condition for obtaining housing.
 The individuals have the same lease conditions as any other residents regarding for instance noise and no drug dealing.
-However, a condition is that the individual must accept to receive support from the team.
+However, a condition is that the individual must accept to receive support from the team in the form of a home visit at least once a week.

 An ACT-team is a multidisciplinary team of professional specialists such as social workers, a psychiatrist, an addiction councilor, a housing specialist and a job consultant.
 Also peer specialists - individuals with own former experience of homelessness may be included in the team.
-Support is given directly to the individual in his or her own home, so that the individual does not need to access support from mainstream services.
+Support is given directly to the individual in his or her own home.
 However, for individuals with less complex support needs, and who are capable of using mainstream services, support from an individual case manager (ICM) may be sufficient.
 The individual case manager provides both practical support at home and supports the individual in using mainstream support services such as psychiatric services and addiction treatment.